It's Beautiful Now: Production

-In August, it was reported that Yoon Shi-yoon has been offered role in the series and he was considering it positively.
-Director Kim Seong-geun directed a KBS weekend drama after 2006 weekend TV series Thank You, My Life and 2009 daily drama Jolly Widows.
-Park In-hwan and Shin Dong-mi are working together after 2019 TV series Liver or Die.
-Park In-hwan last appeared in KBS weekend drama Believe in Love in 2011.
-Kim Hye-ok is appearing in KBS weekend dramas fourth time.
+In August, it was reported that Yoon Shi-yoon had been offered a role in the series, and he was considering it positively.
+Director Kim Seong-geun directed the KBS weekend drama after the 2006 weekend TV series Thank You, My Life and the 2009 daily drama Jolly Widows.
+Park In-hwan and Shin Dong-mi are working together after the 2019 TV series Liver or Die.
+Park In-hwan last appeared in the KBS weekend drama Believe in Love in 2011.
+Kim Hye-ok is appearing in a KBS weekend drama for the fourth time.
 Previously, she joined in My Too Perfect Sons (2009), Seoyoung, My Daughter (2012) and My Golden Life (2017) with KBS.

 On March 11, photos from script reading site were released revealing the site.
 Production presentation of the series was given by Oh Min-seok, Shin Dong-mi, Yoon Si-yoon, Bae Da-bin, Seo Bum-june, and Choi Ye-bin on April 1, 2022.